Here are some common questions about GI disorders in children:

 Many school-age children never think about faking it; assume the bellyache is real.
 However, children and parents often forget that some bellyaches come from too much excitement or from worries.

-For school morning bellyaches, use the "Rule of Ones."
-If there is only one symptom, the bellyache, then don't worry.
-Two or more symptoms, bellyache and fever, or bellyache and vomiting should be taken more seriously.
+For school morning bellyaches, use the “Rule of Ones.”
+Two or more symptoms, bellyache and fever, or bellyache and vomiting should be taken more seriously than if the bellyache is the only one symptom.

 The “Rule of Ones” may be used for two other common symptoms; infant regurgitation and toddler’s diarrhea.
 In the absence of a second symptom, these two problems are likely to be functional, meaning they are expected behaviors for that age group, and are not a cause for alarm.